allenapplehead/PHY180_Pendulum_Lab/README.md

 `convertor.py`: Automatic data formatter, unit convertor, and oscillation counter taking raw data from Tracker, and parsing it for curve fitting

 `fitting.py`: Provided by instructors.
 Slightly modified to better suit the purposes of this lab

+`averager.py`: Takes the data from multiple trials, and averages them properly along with their uncertainties